Dr. Alisa McArthur

 Specialization/research interests:research/statistics, experimental psychology, cognitive psychology

 After completing her undergraduate degree in Psychology at the University of Saskatchewan, Alisa moved to Calgary where she received her PhD from the University of Calgary, specializing in Cognition and Aging.
-She has continued her research in this area but her lifelong love of sport has directed her research into the role of exercise on cognition and well-being in older adults.
-In addition to her love of sport is her love of animals, and in particular dogs.
+She has continued her research in this area, but her lifelong love of sport has directed her research into the role of exercise on cognition and well-being in older adults.
+In addition to her love of sport is her love of animals, particularly dogs.
 This has evolved into a new area of research for her and her colleague, Dr. Corinne Syrnyk; examining animal-assisted therapy events and the volunteers who participate in such activities.